prasunakunasani/AAFCjavaJunitLearning/README.md

           - Or, right click class, Go to -> Test, click on 'Create New Test', yes for same root source folder, select Junit5 (Fix if necessary), change the folder to where tests go
           - If there are red text on the Junit lines, do 'Alt+Enter' again and click on 'Add Junit5 to classpath' or something similar
 - In Eclipse, to add static imports, do 'Ctrl + 1' or 'Command + 1'
-- In Eclipse, To automatically add the static imports in Mockito to come up automatically :
+- In Eclipse, To automatically add the static imports in Mockito to come up automatically:
     - Windows:  Windows -> Preferences, type 'Favorites', select Favorites in Java, add whatever classes (new type), apply, okay
     - Mac:  Eclipse -> Preferences...rest as above
         - Classes: starting typing in mockito and then: